c3lima61/ForestHealthAPI/Working_Release/README.md

 1. **Install PostgreSQL**:

-    Follow the instructions for your operating system:
+    Use the instructions for your OS:

     - **Ubuntu / Debian**:
       ```bash